IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 caller(callback);
 ```

-It can be said that "`caller` if a function that takes an argument of type function pointer (which in this case is our `callee` function)".
+It can be said that "`caller` is a function that takes an argument of type function pointer (which in this case is our `callee` function)".

-Rust isn't that flexible when it comes to function pointers.
+Rust isn't that flexible when it comes to function pointers though.
 If you were to pass a function pointer to a function, the calling function needs to have a somewhat hard set on callback function specifications; your calling function needs to specify the arguments and the return type of the callee function.
 Let's discuss a use case where you may want to use a function pointer.

 Say you're creating a struct called `CommandInterface` that will contain two fields: (1) a command string, and (2) a function pointer pointing to the function to be executed with the specified command.
 Let's start by defining the outer skeleton of our interface `struct`: